 A press release is a powerful way to communicate your company’s news and events.
 By crafting your press release in an SEO-friendly way, you can make sure that it functions as a companion to your SEO efforts as well.
-By adopting a smart press release strategy, you can get extra links indexed and counted by major search engines.
+A smart press release strategy can help you get extra links indexed and counted by major search engines.
 In other words, your press release can help provide quality, keyword-rich links to your site–if you write them properly.
-The reason for doing this is simple: with just a little extra effort, you can get twice the bang for your (press release) buck.
-Below are 5 simple tips that can help you achieve this goal:

-One mistake many novices make while trying to write SEO-friendly press releases is over-linking.
-While you definitely should make the first instance or two of your keywords a link, don’t go overboard.
-Doing so will only make your release very hard to read for users.
-Even worse, search engines will see this as spammy and might ignore your efforts altogether.
+One common mistake over-linking.
+It’s good practice to make the first instance or two of your keywords a link, don’t go overboard.
+Doing so will only make your release hard to read.
+Even worse, search engines will see this as spam and might ignore your efforts altogether.
 In extreme cases, the engines might even penalize your site.

 This part can get a little tricky – what qualifies as ‘newsworthy‘, anyway?
 The answer, of course, depends on the audience.
-This is where you need to keep the end user in mind and keeping their interest.
-Below are a few topics to consider when writing an effective SEO-friendly press release.
+This is where you need to keep the end user in mind and maintain their interest.